MonaCoBERT: Monotonic attention based ConvBERT for Knowledge Tracing: Result and Discussion

 \subsection{Overall Performance}

 Figure \ref{tb:performance} illustrates the overall performance of each model.
 Every model used a five-fold cross-validation for the estimation.
 MonaCoBERT-C, which was trained using CTT, was the best model in most benchmark datasets and was a new state-of-the-art model in assist09, assist12, algebra05, and ednet.
 MonaCoBERT-NC was the second-best model for most of the datasets.
 This result indicates that CTT embedding affects the performance of the model.
-For algebra05 and algebra06, MonaCoBERT-C performed significantly better than MonaCoBERT-NC.
+For all datasets, MonaCoBERT-C performed better than MonaCoBERT-NC.
 This result indicates that it was difficult for MonaCoBERT-NC to learn the latent representations of the item difficulty from the dataset.

 Our estimation differs from that of previous research.
 Except for MonaCoBERT-NC and MonaCoBERT-C, the best model was modified for each dataset.
 For instance, the AUC and RSME of assist17, and the RMSE, DKT, and DKVMN of algebra06 showed that these were the best and second-best models, respectively.
 This indicates that DKT and DKVMN are still helpful in predicting certain cases.
 These results may stem from pre-processing methods or the training of the hyperparameter settings.